doovis/project_manager/README.md

 ### Must (up to 10% for each top level feature)

 1. Abort if requested project/feature name already exists under 'root' folder.
+Here 'root' does not mean the / root of the file system, but the folder from which the program  is run.
     1. Requires checking existing file system for matching name
     2. Requires using branching (_if_) to exit program if necessary
 2. Be able to create basic file structure for project